Delicious Butter Chicken, made with chicken thighs and lots of sauce. One-pan easy and cooked only on the stove-top.

 While I typically enjoy some rice with Butter Chicken, I find this one doesn’t need rice.
 Go big on the garnishes and cucumber and serve with plenty of Naan, as there’s lots of delicious sauce for dipping.

-As mentioned above, the use of skin-on/bone-in chicken thighs here adds a lot of flavour to this dish.
-That said, if you want to go with skinless/boneless chicken thighs or boneless chicken breast, simply cut into large pieces and make as per the recipe.
+Chicken Thighs – I’ve used skin-on and bone-in chicken thighs here.
+I find they make an extra flavourful dish.
+That said, you can use boneless chicken thighs, bone-in/skin-on chicken breasts, or even boneless chicken breasts.
+Only the cook time will change with the choice.
+If you want to go with skinless/boneless chicken thighs or boneless chicken breast, simply cut into large pieces and make as per the recipe.

-Fenugreek leaves are a really nice addition to Indian dishes, so if you are a fan of cooking Indian at home, consider adding some to your pantry.
+Dried Fenugreek Leaves – these are a really nice addition to Indian dishes, so if you are a fan of cooking Indian at home, consider adding some to your pantry.
 You can buy a big bag of dried leaves many places online, including Amazon, if you don’t have an Indian grocery near you.

 Use a skillet size that allows the tops of the chicken thighs to sit above the level of the sauce, to avoid soggy chicken skin.
 I use a 10 1/2-inch skillet with 2 1/2-inch high sides that’s about the perfect size for 8 thighs.